-Allegations of Abuse Made Against Other Children/Peer on Peer Abuse (KCSiE Annex A Pg 86)
+Peer on Peer Abuse/Child on Child abuse (KCSiE Annex A Pg 91)

 There is no clear boundary between incidents that should be regarded as abusive and incidents that are more properly dealt with as bullying, sexual experimentation etc. This is a matter of professional judgement.
 If one child or young person causes harm to another, this should not necessarily be dealt with as abuse: bullying, fighting and harassment between children are not generally seen as child protection issues.
 However, it may be appropriate to regard a young person's behaviour as abusive if: